REGISTRATION IS NOW CLOSED

 2022-2023 Class Schedule

 Being formed in the faith is a life-long process and middle school years are no exception!
 Our middle school faith formation program leads the youth through various topics of our faith including the Mass (with "Altaration" from Ascension Press).
-Classes are offered on Sunday and Wednesday nights from 6:00-8:00pm at the parish for those who register.
+Classes are offered on Sunday and Wednesday nights from 6:00 - 8:00pm at our Lawyers Road campus for those who register.
 The sessions run from September to May and take place about every other week.

 Stay tuned for more youth ministry opportunities as we reimagine our youth ministry program!